castlemock/castlemock/DEPRECATION.md

 While the codebase remains available in its current state, we recommend users evaluate alternative solutions for long-term or production use.
 The project will remain accessible for archival and educational purposes.

-The Docker Hub repository associated with Castle Mock will also be deprecated and eventually deleted.
+The [Docker Hub repository](https://hub.docker.com/r/castlemock/castlemock) will also be deprecated and eventually deleted.

 Thank you for being part of the Castle Mock journey.